Jake Eisenberg joins Royals Broadcast Group to replace longtime broadcaster Steve Physioc - NewsBreak

 Jake Eisenberg joins Royals Broadcast Group to replace longtime broadcaster Steve Physioc

-KANSAS CITY, Mo. — The Kansas City Royals announced Thursday longtime broadcaster Steve Physioc is retiring and in his place, Jake Eisenberg.
+KANSAS CITY, Mo.
+(WDAF) — The Kansas City Royals announced Thursday longtime broadcaster Steve Physioc is retiring and, in his place, Jake Eisenberg.

-Eisenberg graduated college in 2017 and after honing skills for the last five in the minors.
+Eisenberg graduated college in 2017 after honing skills for the last five in the minors.

-It didn’t take long for Eisenberg to earn the trust of the Royals players, spending the last two years in Omaha with many of the current players.Downtown KC office growth, goals helped by Royals’ baseball district idea
+It didn’t take long for Eisenberg to earn the trust of the Royals players, spending the last two years in Omaha with many of the current players.Kansas City Royals confirm new stadium plans

-“Having seen the path that a lot of the players and having a similar path in that regards is something that really allows me to really understand where they come from and share their stories in an even deeper way.”
+“Having seen the path that a lot of the players and having a similar path in that regards is something that really allows me to really understand where they come from and share their stories in an even deeper way,” Eisenberg continued.

 He’s not a stranger to the booth in a Major League facility.
-The New York native called games with his childhood favorite team the Mets and then did two games with the Royals on TV, including Bobby Witt’s first home run.
-He also had plenty help from a Royals great.
+The New York native called games with his childhood favorite team, the Mets, and then did two games with the Royals on TV, including Bobby Witt’s first home run.
+He also had plenty of help from a Royals great.

 Along with the analytical side too.